 View Button & Section Configuration

-Kirby Content Translator supports configuration through view buttons and sections, giving you fine-grained control over translation behavior.
+Kirby Content Translator supports configuration through view buttons and sections, providing fine-grained control over translation behavior.
 Both approaches support the same configuration options and can be used together.

 View Button Configuration